wesam98/0xW0W/_tabs/about.md

 ---
-# the default layout is 'page'
+layout: page
+title: About
-icon: fas fa-info-circle
+icon: fas fa-user-circle
 order: 4
 permalink: /about/
 ---